RETURN

 countdown to the end of the Mayan Long Count calendar in 2012.

-of the Mayans believe this to be true?
-As far as I can determine, modern
+descendants of the Mayans believe this to be true?
+As far as I can determine,

 and, as such, a major irritant.

-seer Nostradamus predict the end of the world for 2012?
-No. Nostradamus
+the French seer Nostradamus predict the end of the world for 2012?
+No.

-never sets a date for doomsday in any of his writings.
-The closest he comes
+Nostradamus never sets a date for doomsday in any of his writings.
+The closest

-to it in contained in a letter to a friend in which he stated that his predictions
+he comes to it in contained in a letter to a friend in which he stated that

-about how far his projections would extend.
-The closest Nostradamus comes
+a statement about how far his projections would extend.
+The closest Nostradamus

-to implying a major event occuring in contemporary times is contained in Quatrain
+comes to implying a major event occuring in contemporary times is contained

 king" will begin in September of 1999.
 Nothing appears to have happened